 Eminence Organic Skin Care At-A-Glance

-Strengths: All of the sunscreens provide UVA protection via zinc oxide and/or titanium dioxide; one worthwhile (though still pricey) moisturizer.
+Strengths: All of the sunscreens provide UVA protection via zinc oxide and/or titanium dioxide; one worthwhile moisturizer.

-Weaknesses: Almost too many to list, but the main ones include a preponderance of irritating ingredients with no proven benefit for skin; lack of preservatives in every product along with jar packaging; limited choice of sunscreens; very irritating cleansers and toners; very expensive products that have short shelf lives (due to the jar packaging).
+Weaknesses: The inclusion of irritating ingredients with no proven benefit for skin; lack of preservatives in every product along with jar packaging; limited choice of sunscreens; very irritating cleansers and toners; expensive products that have short shelf lives (due to the jar packaging).

-Originally hailing from Hungary, Eminence Organics is now distributed from Canada (don't ask; it's a long, convoluted, somewhat hazy story involving an allegedly disloyal employee and trademark infringements), and is a huge assembly of products sold primarily in spas.
-Naturally, their claim to fame is the use of organic ingredients.
-Moreover, they use more food-based ingredients than any other line we know of, except for Lush.
-But are "organic" ingredients enough reason for you to consider this overly expensive line?
-Possibly, if you're looking for lunch—but if you're looking for great skin care, you'll find dozens of options that are superior to this one.
+Originally hailing from Hungary, Eminence Organics is now distributed from Canada, and is a huge assembly of products sold primarily in spas.
+As the brand's name states, its claim to fame is the use of organic ingredients.
+Moreover, it uses more food-based ingredients than any other line we know of, except for Lush.
+But are "organic" ingredients enough reason for you to consider this line?
+Possibly, if you're looking for lunch—but if you're looking for great skin care, you'll find dozens of options superior to this one.

 More important than getting labeling standards in place is the fact that lots of plant extracts and essential oils have irritating properties that won't help skin in the least—so what difference does it make if they're organically grown or not?
 Environmental impact and sustainable farming notwithstanding, peppermint is a problem for skin, whether it's grown with or without pesticides.
 And lest we forget, the process of extraction is anything but natural.

 Another questionable issue is Eminence's incorrect listing of certain ingredients.
-Of course, the plant and food ingredients are spelled out clearly, but the phrases "natural cream base," "glycine derivative," and "natural moisturizing factor" keep consumers in the dark about what these products really contain, and they don't meet the labeling regulations of any country on this planet.
+Of course, the plant and food ingredients are spelled out clearly, but the phrases "natural cream base," "glycine derivative," and "natural moisturizing factor" keep consumers in the dark about what these products really contain, and they don't meet the labeling regulations of Canada or any other country.
 We suspect that the wordplay has to do with Eminence's goal of making sure that their labels appear to list only natural ingredients.
-If they truthfully displayed their full ingredient list according to labeling regulations, then their marketing slant and their credibility would be out the door.

 There really is very little to recommend about this line; even their decent products could easily be made at home with food ingredients, oils, and a blender.
-We wouldn't recommend making your skin-care products in your kitchen, however, because your skin deserves better support.
-(In the same way, we wouldn't recommend that you run or exercise in your bare feet, though that would be pretty natural—just not healthy.)
-But for those who are intrigued by the concept the homemade option would beat spending way too much money on Eminence Organics products.
+We wouldn't recommend making your skincare products in your kitchen, however, because your skin deserves better support.
+For those who are intrigued by the concept, the homemade option would beat spending the amount of money Eminence Organics products cost.

 For more information about Eminence Organic Skin Care, call (888) 747-6342 or visit www.eminenceorganics.com.